CasperWA/voila-optimade-client/README.md

-# OPTiMaDe client for AiiDA Lab
+# OPTIMADE client (in Jupyter)

-Query for and import structures from [OPTiMaDe](https://www.optimade.org) providers (COD, Materials Cloud, NoMaD, Materials Project, OQMD, and more ...)
+Query for and import structures from [OPTIMADE](https://www.optimade.org) providers (COD, Materials Cloud, NoMaD, Materials Project, OQMD, and more ...)
 Note, this application handles the structures by converting them to ASE `Atoms` or AiiDA `StructureData` objects.

-Current OPTiMaDe API version: `0.10.1`
+Current OPTIMADE API version: `0.10.1`

 ## Installation